The Real Reason Aaron Rodgers Finally Dumped Olivia Munn Revealed

 Rodgers and Munn were together for three years before calling it quits.
 They have not officially commented on their breakup or their future plans.

-It isn’t clear if Rodgers will use this opportunity to patch things up with his family, but it certainly opens the door for him to make amends.
+It isn’t clear whether Rodgers will use this opportunity to patch things up with his family, but it certainly opens the door for him to make amends.
 As fans will recall, Rodgers faced a lot of hit during the NFL playoffs last season for his ruptured family life.
 If he wants to avoid another year of rumors and negative comments, then he’ll need to start communicating with his family and letting them back into his life.

-Of course, whether not this happens is yet to be seen.
+Of course, whether or not this happens is yet to be seen.
 With Rodgers clearly wanting to establish himself in Hollywood, there’s a good chance that he doesn’t feel the need to repair his relationships with his family.
 Fans can only hope this isn’t the case and Rodgers makes amends before it is too late.

 Tell us!
 Do you think Aaron Rodgers will mend his family feud now that Olivia Munn is out of his life?
 Let us know in the comments below.